-I should mention that the first time I made this recipe, I wasn’t very confident about making this non-traditional crust.
+I should mention that the first time I made this Sweet Potato Crusted Quiche, I wasn’t very confident about making the non-traditional crust.
 So I think it might be helpful for me to share a few simple tips.
 Turns out the best sweet potatoes for this crust are the longer, skinnier ones.
 I used the smaller ends to place around the edge and the large slices to cover the bottom of the dish.
 They should overlap a decent amount, so that the crust is substantial.
-Trust me, you’ll love the flavor the potatoes add and you really can’t add too many – especially since you’ll be checking the potatoes to make sure they are soft before removing from the oven.
-And the overlapping potatoes give your crust a gorgeous scalloped look that the chef will appreciate, even if nobody else gets to see it.
+Trust me, you’ll love the flavor the sweet potatoes add and you really can’t add too many–especially since you’ll be checking the potatoes to make sure they are soft before removing from the oven.
+And the overlapping sweet potatoes give your crust a gorgeous scalloped look that the chef will appreciate, even if nobody else gets to see it.

 The quiche itself is a great choice if you are looking for a quiche with a lot more going on than just egg.
 First of all, it’s packed with spinach and shallots to give the dish a real earthy flavor.
-Then the richness of the goat, mozzarella, and parmesan cheeses adds a whole new level of goodness that you will totally enjoy.
+(It also doesn’t hurt that spinach is great for you.)
+Then the richness of the goat, mozzarella, and Parmesan cheeses adds a whole new level of goodness that you will totally enjoy.
 You could definitely play around with other cheeses, especially the cheese you use for topping if you have other good options at home.

 - 2 medium sweet potatoes